Department of Surgery

 Content

-Partnered with Baylor St. Luke’s Medical Center, the Michael E. DeBakey VA Medical Center, Ben Taub Hospital and Texas Children’s Hospital, all standing as leading icons in our healthcare community, we are confident and excited for the future of the Michael E. DeBakey Department of Surgery.
-We look forward to the great changes awaiting the future of surgery, and we plan and expect to lead the journey to that future.
+Partnering with great institutions across the Texas Medical Center, the world’s largest, we are confident and excited for the future of the Michael E. DeBakey Department of Surgery.
+We look forward to the great changes awaiting surgery, and we plan and expect to lead the journey to that future.